What kinds of people participate in the Full-time Training?

 “So then it is not of him who wills, nor of him who runs, but of God who shows mercy”—Romans 9:16.

 Trainees come from various walks of life and from diverse nationalities, backgrounds, and ages.
 Many enter immediately upon graduating from university, but a good number have completed additional education or have worked.
 There is no “model” trainee.
 As long as you have an open heart to learn together with others and to seek after God, you will find yourself at home here.

 The living arrangements are warm and comfortable and provide an excellent environment to build life-long relationships with other trainees.
 Most trainees will live in the dorm rooms at the Training Centre.
 Others live in houses close by to the Training Centre.

 “But you, continue in the things which you have learned and have been assured of, knowing from which ones you have learned them”—2 Timothy 3:14.

-Classes include both lectures from various trainers, and opportunities for trainees to share their enjoyment and questions from class material.
+Classes include both lectures from various trainers, and opportunities for trainees to share their enjoyment from class material.